awsdocs/ec2-image-builder-user-guide/doc_source/image-recipe-details.md

 # List and view image recipe details<a name="image-recipe-details"></a>

-This section describes the various ways you can find information and view details for your EC2 Image Builder image recipes\.
+This section describes the various ways that you can find information and view details for your EC2 Image Builder image recipes\.

 **Topics**
 + [List image recipes \(console\)](#list-image-recipes-console)